AudacySpace/quindar-ux/README.md

     cd quindar-deploy/qux-frontend
     docker build -t "quindar-qux" .
     cd ../../quindar-ux
+    npm install
     docker run -d -t --name qux --cap-add SYS_PTRACE -v /proc:/host/proc:ro -v /sys:/host/sys:ro -v $(pwd):/node/ -p 80:80 -p 443:443 quindar-qux

+Notes:
+1. $(pwd) is the present working directory which over here is the path on your local machine to quindar-ux repository.
+Windows users can replace $(pwd) with the absolute path to the quindar-ux directory.
+2. For Windows users, enable Shared Drives in Docker settings to use the above docker run command.

 The UI should be up and running on: http://localhost